occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 From a typical Java perspective one could argue that this is not too bad.
 But it does have a few things one could improve upon from a broader perspective:

 1. The `WordGuessingGame` is [complecting](https://www.infoq.com/presentations/Simple-Made-Easy/) several things that may be modelled separately.
    Data, state, behavior, command- and event routing and event publishing are all defined in the same model (the `WordGuessingGame` class).
    It also uses framework specific annotations, classes and inheritance inside your domain model which is something you want to avoid.
    For small examples like this it arguably doesn't matter, but if you have complex logic and a large system, it probably will in my experience.
    Keeping state and behavior separate allows for easier testing, referential transparency and function composition.
    It allows treating the state as a [value](https://www.infoq.com/presentations/Value-Values/) which has many benefits.
-1. Commands are defined as explicit data structures (this is not _necessarily_ a bad thing but it will add to your code base) when arguably they don't have to.
+2. Commands are defined as explicit data structures with framework-specific annotations when arguably they don't have to.
+This is fine if you need to serialize the command (in order to send it to another location or to schedule it for the future) but one could argue that you don't want to couple your commands to some infrastructure.
+   This is of course a trade-off, in Occurrent you're free to choose any approach you like (i.e. commands/functions can completely free of framework/library/infrastructure concerns).

 ### Commands in Occurrent

 So how would one dispatch commands in Occurrent?
-There's actually nothing stopping you from implementation a simple command bus, create explicit commands, and dispatch them the way we did in the example above.
-Actually it would be relatively easy to implement the imaginary framework above using Occurrent components.
-But if you've recognized the problems described above you're probably looking for a different approach.
-Here's another way you can do it.
-First of all let's refactor our domain model to pure functions, without any state or dependencies to Occurrent or any other library/framework.
+As we've already mentioned there's nothing stopping you from using a distributed command bus or to create explicit commands, and dispatch them the way we did in the example above.
+But if you've recognized the points described above and are looking for a more simple approach, here's another way to go about.
+First let's refactor the domain model to pure functions, without any state or dependencies to Occurrent or any other library/framework.

 {% include macros/domain/wordGuessingGameDomainEvents.md java=java kotlin=kotlin %}

-If you define your behavior like this it'll be really easy to test (and also to compose using normal function composition techniques).
+If you define your behavior like this it'll be easy to test (and also to compose using normal function composition techniques).
 There are no side-effects
 (such as publishing events) which also allows for easier testing and [local reasoning](https://www.inner-product.com/posts/fp-what-and-why/).

 But where are our commands!?
 In this example we've decided to represent them as functions.
 I.e. the "command" is modeled as simple function, e.g. `startNewGame`!
+Again, you may prefer to actually define your commands explicitly, but in this example we'll be using just normal functions.
-But wait, how can I dispatch commands to this function?
-Just create or copy a generic `ApplicationService` class like the one below
-(or use the generic [application service](#application-service) provided by Occurrent) if you're using an object-oriented approach:
+But wait, how are these functions called?
+Create or copy a generic `ApplicationService` class like the one below (or use the generic [application service](#application-service) provided by Occurrent):

 {% include macros/applicationservice/generic-oo-application-service.md %}